Table of Contents:

-An appeal request must be submitted in writing, detailing the reason for appeal, to the Dean of Studies within five business days of the date of the decision letter.
+An appeal request must be submitted in writing, detailing the reason for appeal, to the Dean for Equity within five business days of the date of the decision letter.
 Instructions regarding a request for appeal will be provided with the decision and sanction information.

 Students may appeal for three reasons:

 - The student may appeal if she feels that the process as described above was not followed, such that outcome was potentially impacted;

 - She may appeal if she finds there is available information that was not available at the time of the hearing, that may potentially impact outcome; or

 - She may accept responsibility and only appeal the appropriateness of the sanction.

 If the Dean for Equity (or designee) determines that an appeal request meets one of the above criteria, an appeal request based upon process violations or new information will be referred for a new hearing.
 Once it is determined that the case will be reheard, a review hearing is to be scheduled within thirty days.

 If only the sanction decision is to be reviewed, the Dean of the College or her designee will review the case and make a final determination of sanction within ten business days of granting the review of sanction(s).

 Any appeal request that is reviewed may result in one of the following:

 - All findings and/or sanctions of the initial hearing will be upheld.